LeoDog896/awesome-minestom/CONTRIBUTING.md

 * Check your spelling and grammar.
 * Remove any trailing whitespace.

-Just a gentle reminder: **Try not to submit your own project.
-Instead, wait for someone finds it useful and submits it for you.**
+Just a gentle reminder: **Projects that are not generally used (1 star or less) will usually not be accepted unless for a good reason.**